 So the other day I had a few minutes to kill while in downtown Las Vegas, I decided to pop over and see what’s new with Rick and the gang.
 Apparently, Rick and the show’s producers parted ways at the end of last season, just as he was moving his business (again) to a larger location to handle all the crowds.
 This time, the new place is just north of downtown Las Vegas.

-According to Rick’s Facebook page, it was his idea to end his participation with the show because filming the show was just too much of a distraction and creating interruptions in his “real” business (restorations).
-After walking around the place and taking the “lite” shop tour, I would have to say that he designed the new location because the show was the “real” business.
+According to Rick’s Facebook page, it was his idea to end his participation in the show because filming the show was just too much of a distraction and creating interruptions in his “real” business (Coke machine restorations).
+Yea, ok… That’s why he moved to a larger location with a large gift shop, which was for the restoration side of the business.
+Not because of the show’s fan base visiting?
+After walking around the place and taking the “lite” $10 shop tour (they offer two tours of the facilities), I would have to say that he designed the new location because the show was the “real” business.
 Maybe it’s semantics or the chicken and the egg question.

 What’s new here is that he had space to open “Rick’s Rusty Lane” a vintage store, flea market, and antique store.
 Basically, it’s an extension of the gift shop.
-Mostly stuff Rick or family members are selling, rusted antiques and mementos.
-There looked to be one or maybe two other vendors in there.
+Filled with mostly stuff Rick or family members are selling.
+Rusted antiques, automobile mementos and the like.
+There looked to be one or maybe two other vendors in there, just not there in person.
 It’s worth a peek and it’s free to look.
-Hopefully, more will follow if he gets on another show.
+Hopefully, more shops will follow if he gets on another show.

 The Lite Tour